 Result 2: You're almost as bad as the first lot.
 Get the hell out.
 If I was sarcastic or made fun of your story, then your story is such a pile of trash that I wouldn't use it to wipe my ass if the alternative was thistles.
 I don't spare people because it was "their first story" or because I might "offend" them with my criticism...if you earned yourself a mocking, then it means you aren't suited to writing and you should just stop before you hurt yourself.
 It's nothing personal - I can't write either.
 Don't try to do something you're no good at, because you're just going to embarrass yourself and piss off the rest of us.
-Send your idea to a well-written, established fanfic author who does that type of story, and see if they can make something good out of it.
+Either put in a hell of a lot of effort to make the sotry not-stupid, or send your idea to a well-written, established fanfic author who does that type of story, and see if they can make something good out of it.
 They might even credit you as an inspiration.

 Result 3: Alright, now we have some hopefuls...you might have the basic outline of a story there.
 You need to get your ideas straight, come up with a good plotline, and adjust the story so that whatever problem I've mentioned is no longer there.
 If your story chops and changes so much that nobody can keep up, your descriptions are weak and your entire story rushed, or if you randomly swap between points of view or tenses, you need to fix that.
 When that's done, maybe send me a message to let me know that you've improved it.
 I won't be neutral a second time, so make sure you've got something worth reading.